 Seeing the world through a developmental lens, I understood suffering as the consequence of blocked or impaired growth and I believed my greatest service lay in helping remove whatever blocked the natural movement of life from fundament to significance.

-It’s approaching 20 years since those days, and while I still see the world through that developmental lens, a different cohort of clients has found its way to my door.
+It’s past 20 years now since those days, and while I still see the world through that developmental lens, a different cohort of clients has found its way to my door.
 These folks experience life as profoundly ephemeral.
 For them, something fundamental, which they’d always counted on to be solid, is now up for grabs and the river of their life is moving, somewhere, that isn’t really of their choosing.
 And while this can happen at any point in life, it usually isn’t until after middle-age, when significant losses have really started to accumulate.

 That’s not to say their life isn’t still busy or vital, but they’ve lived long enough to experience the moving horizon of life, carried inside themselves, become fixed.
 No longer does the horizon stay the same respectful distance from them as life unfolds.
 No, as they move through life, the edge of all known things gets closer and closer.
 And beyond that edge?
 Well, there be dragons.